classmodel/class-web/README.md

 The class model can be used a package or library, see [packages/class/README.md](packages/class/README.md#package-usage) for more information.

+The app use a form component has been generalized into a package, see [packages/form/README.md](packages/form/README.md) for more information.

 ## Developers

 This repository is a so-called monorepo, where multiple packages and application